decentraland/adr/content/ADR-117-CRDT-protocol.md

 ### Schema & Serialization

-ProtocolBuffer is the selected serialization format for the EcsProtocol, the protocol should always be small enough to ensure that an efficient (cpu and memory-wise) encoder/decoder can be created.
-The `data` field is serialiazed with ProtocolBuffer, so with the combination of the entity_id and component_id we know how to serialize/deserialize the data.
+ProtocolBuffer is the selected serialization format for the EcsProtocol.
+It should always be small enough to ensure that an efficient (CPU and memory-wise) encoder/decoder can be created.
+The `data` field is serialized with ProtocolBuffer, so combining the entity_id and component_id lets us know how to serialize/deserialize the data.
 For the WireMessage we use a struct instead of protobuf.

 ```ts